fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 Unity client package
 --------------------

+The Unity Client package is found at [/Unity/POIMatchmaking.unitypackage](/Unity)

 After importing the client package into the Unity project, in order to match a client with another, apply the MatchClient component to a GameObject, and initialize any public members that are needed to be customised.
 The MatchClient component can be removed when matching is complete.